-One dollar twenty cents (\$1.20) per hour shall be paid to any employee providing coverage for afterhours RFA.
-Rate of Pay shall not be accrued concurrently with either the one (1) hour of pay earned by handling a call, nor the four (4) hours of pay earned through taking an affidavit and completing the RFA documents.
+Two dollars (\$2.00) per hour shall be paid to any employee providing coverage for afterhours RFA.
+This rate of pay shall not be accrued concurrently with either the one (1) hour of pay earned by handling a call, nor the four (4) hours of pay earned by starting an application.
 Payment of this rate shall fully compensate employees for the use of personal electronic devices and personal internet service associated with providing service to RFA applicants.